-Just take a look at prices in the laundry detergent aisle at a store and you'll quickly notice that not all laundry detergents are created equal.
+Just take a look at product ingredients and prices in the laundry detergent aisle at a store and you'll quickly notice that not all laundry detergents are created equal.

-There are typically three levels of pricing in laundry detergent - budget, mid-range and top tier.
-Price is not always a total indicator of a laundry detergent's cleaning ability.
-However, it is usually an indicator of the number and type of ingredients in the product.
+There are typically three levels of pricing in laundry detergent: budget, mid-range, and top tier.
+Price is not always a total indicator of a laundry detergent's cleaning ability; however, it is usually an indicator of the number and type of ingredients in the product.
 The key is to look at the list of ingredients.
-The more active ingredients like surfactants that lift soil away from fabric and suspend it in the water and enzymes that remove stains, the better the detergent.
+The more active ingredients like surfactants and enzymes, the better the detergent.

 Laundry Detergent Boosters

-There are several additives you can use to boost detergent cleaning ability.
+There are several additives you can use to boost a detergent's cleaning ability.
 Each one offers different properties but may help solve some of your laundry issues.

 - Distilled White Vinegar: Distilled white vinegar should be added to the rinse cycle to help strip away any detergent residue that is clinging to fabrics.
-The detergent residue leaves a film that traps soil and leaves clothes looking dingy.
+The residue traps soil and leaves clothes looking dingy.
 Many find that distilled white vinegar leaves clothes soft enough that fabric softener is not needed.

-- Baking Soda: Baking Soda will boost the cleaning and odor removal performance of your detergent.
-This is especially important if you have hard water.
-In water that is too acidic or alkaline, bleach needs a boost to work more effectively.
-By boosting its cleaning properties, you may be able to use less bleach to achieve the same results, saving yourself money and reducing the bleach's impact on the environment.
+- Baking Soda: Baking soda will boost the cleaning and odor removal performance of your detergent.
+This is especially important if you have excessive minerals or hard water.
+In water that is too acidic or alkaline, detergent needs a boost to work more effectively.

 - Washing Soda: Washing soda acts as a solvent in removing a wide range of stains.
 The sodium carbonate "softens" water helping other cleaning ingredients lift soil from the fabrics and suspend the soil in the wash water.

-- Oxygen Bleach: Oxygen bleach works more slowly than chlorine bleach and may contain sodium perborate or sodium precarbonate to remove stains, whiten clothes and brighten colors by removing soil residue.
+- Oxygen Bleach: Oxygen bleach works more slowly than chlorine bleach and contains sodium perborate or sodium precarbonate to remove stains, whiten clothes, and brighten colors by removing soil residue.
 It is often called all-fabric bleach and is usually safe for all fabrics and colors.

-- Water Conditioners/Water Softeners: These terms are used interchangeably on some laundry products but there is a difference.
-Water conditioner is a term for an equipment system that changes the qualities of the water in your home.
+- Water Conditioners/Water Softeners: These terms are used interchangeably on some laundry product labels but there is a difference.
+A water conditioner is a term for an equipment system that changes the qualities of the water in your home.
 A water softener is a product that reduces water hardness one grain per gallon or less.
 Softening water allows detergents to do a better job in cleaning clothes and is more gentle on clothing fibers.